Yaser61/Search-Engine/README.md

 templates/: HTML templates for the project. static/: Static files (CSS, JS, images).

-Start the development server:
+"django-admin startproject mysite": This will create a mysite directory in your current directory.

-"python manage.py runserver"
+Start the development server: "python manage.py runserver"

 Usage
 Open your web browser and go to http://127.0.0.1:8000/.